Bruce

 this book was published in 2022.
 Professor Evans has

-Evans is Director of Research at the Institute
+1998-2023 Professor Evans was Director of Research at the Institute of Optometry in London.
+He is

-lenses, myopia control, visual factors in dyslexia, and glaucoma.
+contact lenses, visual factors in dyslexia, and glaucoma.
 In 2021, in a new Global

 Optometrist Top 200 Research Ranking, Professor Evans was listed in the top 100